A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties

-for \emph{analytic crystals}.
-By Kan extension, we can lift $\operatorname{Crys}$ to a six-functor formalism on all of $\mathsf{dRig}$, in which the class $E_{dR}$ of $!$-able morphisms contains all those which are representable in the class \emph{good}.
+for \emph{(analytic) stratifications}.
+By Kan extension, we can lift $\operatorname{Strat}$ to a six-functor formalism on all of $\mathsf{dRig}$, in which the class $E_{\mathrm{str}}$ of $!$-able morphisms contains all those which are representable in the class \emph{good}.
 Unfortunately, it does not seem that the extension formalism of \S\ref{subsec:sixf2} applies here because the class of \emph{good} morphisms does not have the right-cancellative property, so that the extension principles of \cite{mann_p-adic_2022} have to be applied in a more ad-hoc way.

-We prove in \S\ref{subsubsec:Crysdescent} that $\operatorname{Crys}$, when viewed as a prestack via the upper-star functors, is a sheaf in the analytic topology.
-In \S\ref{subsubsec:Kashiwara}, we prove a version of Kashiwara's equivalence for a class of Zariski-closed immersions $i: Z \to X$ in $\mathsf{dRig}$ which we call \emph{stratifying}: this means that $i$ locally admits a retraction.
+\emph{In \S\ref{subsec:DescentKashiwara}}, we prove that $\operatorname{Strat}$, when viewed as a prestack via the upper-star functors, is a sheaf in the analytic topology (Lemma \ref{lem:Crysdescent}).
+We prove a version of Kashiwara's equivalence for a class of Zariski-closed immersions $i: Z \to X$ in $\mathsf{dRig}$ which we call \emph{stratifying}: this means that $i$ locally admits a retraction.